 Locals tip #1: Make sure you look up towards the ceiling where you’ll see a range of specials available.
 These change regularly and are often pretty creative!

-Locals tip #2: These guys sell Berry Sourdough bread by the loaf – it’s delicious (and local)
+Locals tip #2: These guys sell loves of Berry Sourdough bread – it’s delicious (and local)

 Interesting Fact: The name 5 Little Pigs is based on the reality that Darren and his wife have five sons 😉

 Next, still in Huskisson high street is Salty Joes.
 John and Tiff, the owners are Husky locals and have been an active part of the cafe and restaurant scene for a long time.
 Salty Joes tips it’s cap to Southern California and has a great menu with something for everyone.